vercel/examples/publishing-templates.md

 > **Important**: This page is for Vercel employees only.

-Whenever there's a change to a `README.ms` file that's part of an example in `edge-functions` or `solutions`, a new draft template will be created in Contentful.
+Whenever there's a change to a `README.md` file that's part of an example in `edge-functions`, `edge-middleware`, or `solutions`, a new draft template will be created in Contentful.
 In order to release the template you'll need to do the following:

 1. Go to [Contentful](https://app.contentful.com) and in the **Front** organization click on **Content**.
 2. Find the template using its `slug` to filter the list, filtering by `Templates` in `Content type` can help too.